digital-work-lab/open-source-project/slides/01-topics.md

 **Code: Functionality**

-- Correct implemention of the specified features in a CLI interface, which validates input parameters.
+- Correct implementation of the specified features in a CLI interface, which validates input parameters.
 - Unit tests covering critical parts of the code.

 **Code: Quality**